-On Brea Hill with my mother and siblings in the 1960's
+On Brea Hill with my mother in the 1960's

 Never too young for a Guided Walk with your grandfather